 What is Community Based Inclusive Development?

-CBID programs include health, education, livelihood, social and empowerment activities, working closely with local partners, local governments and representative groups of persons with disabilities to bring about change.
-In high risk areas CBID programs also include activities around community preparedness and resilience for when disasters and/or conflict strike.
-CBID encourages more inclusive, responsive and accountable communities.
+CBID programmes can include health, education, livelihood, social and empowerment activities, working closely with local partners, local governments and the disability movement to bring about change.
+CBID particularly promotes the participation and voice of persons with disabilities in decision-making processes at the local level.
+In high risk areas, CBID programmes include activities that address community preparedness and resilience for when natural and human-caused disasters strike.
+CBID enhances and strengthens earlier work described as Community Based Rehabilitation (CBR) and encourages more inclusive, responsive and accountable communities.

 CBM has a long history and a solid reputation in CBID, having influenced the evolution of inclusive community development over decades and at a global scale.
 Our CBID work is guided by the principles of the CRPD.
 It recognises that building strong communities requires a focus on equal access to good quality services and on civic participation aimed at supporting and working with persons with disabilities, their families and organisations, to fully participate in the social, economic and political life of their communities.
 Thus, CBID is an essential contribution to CBM’s Vision of an inclusive world in which all persons with disabilities enjoy their human rights and achieve their full potential.